Installing Pivotal Cloud Foundry on OpenStack

 One or more NTP servers if not already provided by your IaaS

-To deploy Pivotal Cloud Foundry on OpenStack, you must have a dedicated OpenStack project (formerly known as an OpenStack tenant) that meets the following requirements.
+To deploy Pivotal Cloud Foundry on OpenStack, you must have a dedicated OpenStack project (formerly known as an OpenStack tenant) that meets the requirements described in this section.

-You must have keystone credentials for the OpenStack tenant, including the following:
+You must have Keystone access to the OpenStack tenant, including the following:

 - Auth URL